stievie/ABx/README.md

 This one is for inter server communication, for example to deliver messages from a player to another player on a different game server.

+### Load Balancer (`ablb`)

+An optional load balancer/proxy to make it possible to have several Login Server.
+It'll lookup running login Servers and forward client connections to one of them.

 ### Client

 Uses a single TCP stream for the game protocol.